abenhamdine/perfLogger/README.md

 - the minimum time
 - the maximum time
 - the nb of calls to the function measured

+If the summary is displayed in the console, you will have the additional columns :
 - the average time
+- the criticity time set for the tag
+- a red exclamation mark if this criticity time is exceeded
+- the % of the executions that exceeded the criticity tyme

 summary() accepts an options object as unique argument.